afurourrego/dungeonhack/DEMO.md

 **[Click fourth card - Treasure]**

 > "Last card: Another treasure!
-I survived with 2 HP remaining."
+I survived with 2 HP remaining.
+Notice that gold is tracked in the frontend for cosmetic purposes."

 **[Show results screen]**